 - Then in Farewell, Beloved Falco, Slippy is piloting the Landmaster on Titania, and recalls how he was previously kidnapped in the same situation.
 Then he's kidnapped again, this time by the Goras and Captain Shears, and Fox has to rescue him again.

 - One path of Command sees him get possessed by the enemy, and Fox has to save him AGAIN.

 - Gadgeteer Genius: It runs in the family, considering his father's knack for inventions.
 The two worked together on the Blue-Marine according to the guide for 64, and according to a Codec Conversation for Super Smash Bros., he is the one that devised Fox and Falco's blasters and reflectors for that game.

-- Gratuitous English: In the Japanese versions of Star Fox 64 and Star Fox: Assault, saving Slippy during the flight missions usually results him in saying "Thank you, Fox!" in English.
+- Gratuitous English: In the Japanese versions of 64 and Assault, saving Slippy during the flight missions usually results him in saying "Thank you, Fox!" in English.

 - Kid-Appeal Character: He's chirpy and enthusiastic, but somewhat naive.
 This aspect of him usually gets on Falco's nerves.